Blockshare/request402-django-framework/README.md

 ===========================================
 ![Blockshare](https://machine-payable.herokuapp.com/static/img/abstractdot.ico)

-Request the IP address, Headers, and Status Code of any website.
+Request the IP address, Headers, and Status Code of any website for micropayments.
+More endpoints are being considered.

+All endpoint responses are JSON-encoded

 <h3> Basic Requirements </h3>